chrispsommers/DASH/test/test-cases/functional/saic/tutorial/README.md

 ## [test_sai_enis_config_via_custom_gen.py](test_sai_enis_config_via_custom_gen.py)
 This test-case illustrates two concepts at once:
-- how to write a custom config "generator" which uses the Python `yield` command to emit a series of "SAI records" via an iterator.
+- How to write a custom config "generator" which uses the Python `yield` command to emit a series of "SAI records" via an iterator.
 For more on this topc, see the [test\_sai\_vnets\_config\_via\_custom\_gen.py](#test_sai_vnets_config_via_custom_genpy) example above.
 - How to cache a created object's handle (keys or OID) and use it by reference in a subsequent object Create command.

-In this case, the object creation order and dependendencies is as follows:
+In this case, the object creation order and dependencies is as follows:
 ```
 create VNET -> create ENI -> create ENI Ethernet Address Map
 ```
-ENIs depend upon a previously-created VNET and ENI Ethernet Address Maps depend upon a previously-created ENI.
+ENIs depend upon a previously-created VNET; similarly,  ENI Ethernet Address Maps depend upon a previously-created ENI.

 We'll just focus on a few important snippets of the code.

 Below, we generate create commands for a sequence of VNET objects and assign a name for them.
 We saw code like this in a previous example:
 ```